 In any organization, it’s helpful to understand who reports to whom.
 The larger an organization is, the more important this can prove to be.
 For one, it means that people have vital context about who is responsible for certain tasks which is particularly useful if you regularly get emails and messages from people you’ve never spoken to before.
 It also helps a new employee get their head around workplace processes and systems much more efficiently.

 Making reporting lines and organizational charts clearly visible helps to achieve all that.
 But it also it fulfils a valuable role in helping people to know where to reach out if they need managerial support.
 If, for example, you’re struggling to get in touch with a colleague, knowing who the manager is can be really helpful – particularly if you don’t know they’re away or on vacation.
-And if you have an HR query, it’s important for you to be able to discover the right person to help you.
+And if you have an HR query, it’s important for you to be able to discover the right person to help you within the employee self service portal.

-The right employee information in the right place
+The right employee employee self service information in the right place

 Information is the key to a successful workplace and when working remotely it’s more important than ever to be as proactive in sharing it as possible.
 Whether it’s talking about your preferred nickname or just letting people know a little bit more about yourself, this information helps everyone work better.

 With the LiveTiles Directory, you can automate the management of employee profiles.
-This means you don’t have to remind everyone individually to upload their photos and fill in their details.
-In fact, collecting the important, business critical information about your employees, and making it readily updated and accessible can be a breeze.
+This means you don’t have to remind everyone individually to upload their photos and fill in their details, with the employee self service option.
+In fact, collecting the important, business-critical information about your employees, and making it readily updated and accessible can be a breeze.
 So why not support effective collaboration across your remote workplaces and get started today?

 If you want to find out more about LiveTiles Directory and building your connected digital workplace, get in touch with the team today.